develprr/metamatic-blog/_posts/2019-10-12-applying-immutability-to-object-oriented-programming.markdown

 This means that a language course has a name, description and any number of attendees, which are students.
 Now we are ready to go adding one student to a language course in a consistent OOP fashion.
-But not so fast!
-Let's remind ourselves first how it would be done in the FP scheme...

-## The Functional Way
+## The Immutable Way

-If we were to use the highly touted "functional" design pattern to add one student to the course, we would write a standalone function for that:
+If apply  to add one student to the course, we would write a standalone function for that:

 ```TypeScript